mikeleo03/SpringBoot-Angular-Software-Documentation/Week 06/Lecture 12/Assignment 01/README.md

 to do database seeding using JPA Hibernate.

 ### ⚙️ How to run the program
-1. Go to the `lecture_11` directory by using this command
+1. Go to the `lecture_12` directory by using this command
     ```bash
-    $ cd lecture_11
+    $ cd lecture_12
     ```
-2. Make sure you have maven installed on your computer, use `mvn -v` to check the version.
+2. Make sure you have maven installed on my computer, use `mvn -v` to check the version.
 3. If you are using windows, you can run the program by using this command.
     ```bash
     $ ./run.bat